UAB vs. North Texas NCAA Football Odds, Plays and Insights | September 18, 2021

 North Texas Stats and Trends

-- In their most recent outing against the SMU Mustangs, the Mean Green fell short by a final score of 35-12, failing to cover the spread as 22.5-point underdogs.

-- The Mean Green have been underdogs by 13.5 points or more two times this year and have not covered the spread once.
+- The Mean Green have been underdogs by 13 points or more one time this year and have not covered the spread once.

-- A total of 75 was set for that game, which the teams hit the under on.

-- North Texas is 0-2 against the spread and 1-1 overall when the team piles up over 347.5 yards.
+- In games that North Texas totals over 347.5 yards, the team is 0-1 against the spread and 1-1 overall.

-- The Mean Green have turned the ball over four times this season, three more turnovers than the Blazers have forced (1).
+- This season the Mean Green have turned the ball over four times, three more than the Blazers' takeaways (1).

 UAB Top Players

-- This season, Tyler Johnston III has collected 319 passing yards (319.0 yards per game) while connecting on 17 of 21 passes (81% completion percentage), with two touchdowns and zero interceptions.
+- This year, Tyler Johnston III has collected 319 passing yards (319.0 yards per game) while going 17-for-21 (81% completion percentage) and throwing two touchdowns and zero interceptions.

 - Jermaine Brown Jr. has rushed for a team-high 78 yards on 14 attempts (78.0 yards per game) and one touchdown.

-- Trea Shropshire has racked up five catches for 127 yards, best on his team, and one touchdown.
-He averages 127.0 receiving yards per game.
+- This season Trea Shropshire has five catches and leads the team with 127 yards (127.0 per game) while hauling in one touchdown.

-- Gerrit Prince has also tacked on three catches for 64 yards and one touchdown this year.
-He averages 64.0 receiving yards per game.
+- Gerrit Prince has also chipped in with 64 yards on three catches and one touchdown.
+He averages 64.0 receiving yards per game this year.

-- This season Rajae' Johnson-Sanders has caught three passes for 62 yards and one touchdown, averaging 62.0 receiving yards per game.
+- Rajae' Johnson-Sanders has totaled 62 yards on three receptions with one touchdown, averaging 62.0 yards per game.

 North Texas Top Players

-- Jace Ruder has thrown for 131 yards while completing 47.6% of his passes (10-of-21), with one touchdown and two interceptions this year (131.0 yards per game).
-He's also carried the ball three times for 23 yards, averaging 23.0 yards per game.
+- This year, Jace Ruder has collected 131 passing yards (131.0 yards per game) while completing 10 of 21 passes (47.6% completion percentage), with one touchdown and two interceptions.
+He has tacked on 23 rushing yards on three carries, averaging 23.0 yards per game.

-- DeAndre Torrey has run for a team-high 244 yards on 25 attempts (244.0 yards per game) and three touchdowns.
+- DeAndre Torrey has churned out a team-high 244 rushing yards (244.0 yards per game) and scored three touchdowns.

-- Roderic Burns has six catches, leading his team with 114 yards (114.0 ypg) while scoring one touchdown this season.
+- Roderic Burns has reeled in six passes for a team best 114 yards with one touchdown.
+He averages 114.0 yards per game.

-- Jason Pirtle has hauled in two catches for 28 yards (28.0 yards per game).
+- Jason Pirtle's stat line this year shows two catches for 28 yards.
+He puts up 28.0 receiving yards per game.

-- This season Tommy Bush is averaging 21.0 yards per game, with two catches for 21 yards.
+- Tommy Bush has caught two passes for 21 yards, averaging 21.0 yards per game this year.